 For Singaporeans, this name may sound so familiar.
 Guay Jub Ouan Pochana is located at Bangkok Chinatown’s most famous road, Yaowarat.

-And there is also a “Yaowarat Thai Kway Chap” in Singapore at 945 Upper Serangoon Road and Holland Village, though I do not think the shops are related to the Bangkok outlet.
+And there is also a “Yaowarat Thai Kway Chap” in Singapore at 945 Upper Serangoon Road, though I do not think the shops are related to the Bangkok outlet.

 If you are lost, you can find the cart right in front of China Town Rama Cinema, teeming with a happy, bustling vibe.
 It is about a 10 minutes’ walk from MRT Hua Lamphong station.